raraz15/neural-music-fp/README.md

 ## Dataset

-For music, we use the [FMA dataset](https://github.com/mdeff/fma), for audio degradation we use multiple datasets.
-The details of the dataset and the steps to reproduce it is provided in `dataset_creation/README`.
+All music tracks are taken from the [FMA dataset](https://github.com/mdeff/fma).
+Audio degradation is simulated with multiple public datasets.
+All related details regarding the steps to reproduce the data used in our experiments are provided in `dataset_creation/README`.

 ## Download Pre-trained Fingerprinters

-In this drive folder you can find the pre-trained fingerprinters described in the paper. https://drive.google.com/drive/folders/1ZbZyA8KpX89GruKeDiFsseXTJBZw_Rfq?usp=sharing
+You can find the pre-trained fingerprinters described in the paper in our [drive folder](https://drive.google.com/drive/folders/1ZbZyA8KpX89GruKeDiFsseXTJBZw_Rfq?usp=sharing).
+TODO: add the models to Essentia.

 ![Models](extra/table1.png)

 *NOTE*: To run B0a, B1a, and B1b models you need to use the original [NAFP repository](https://github.com/mimbres/neural-audio-fp).
-We provide B1a and B1b, however, to download B0a you should also refer to their repository.
+We provide the B1a and B1b models that we trained, however, to download B0a (trained by the NAFP authors) you should also refer to their repository.

 ## Train a Fingerprinter

-We use YAML config files to define parameters for the architecture, model, data, and training.
+We use YAML config files to define the architecture, model, data, and training parameters.
 Below is an example of how to train a model using the config file `config/default_nmfp.yaml`.
 Training logs and model checkpoints will be saved to the directory specified in the config (`cfg['MODEL']['LOG_ROOT_DIR']`).
 The trained model's configuration will be saved next to the weights.

 Example usage: